Gopikrish2k/Mlops-project/Diabetes Prediction MLOps project/README.md

-# Diabetes Prediction Model using FastAPI + Docker
+# Diabetes Prediction Model using FastAPI and Docker

 Project work flow